-This course has been developed to help students to explore the richness and diversity of their natural environment.
-Students study the relationships between living things and their world.
+This course will explore the richness and diversity of the natural environment.
+Students will study the relationships between living things and their world.
 Binoculars to microscopes are incorporated into a curriculum designed to help students understand and respect both aquatic and terrestrial ecosystems.
 Learning is divided between the classroom and the outdoors.
 Regular field trips to local natural places make reading and written assignments alive, literally.
 The approach fosters a student's individual interests while providing a base naturalist knowledge.
-Students are taught the basic principles of ecology and apply this knowledge to their immediate environment.
-Finally through involvement with local volunteer naturalist societies and the school's hatchery project, students are able to understand the importance of contributing to one's community.
+Students will learn the basic principles of ecology and apply this knowledge to their immediate environment.
+Finally through involvement with local volunteer naturalist societies and the school's hatchery project, students are able to understand the importance of contributing to the greater community.